RelateTheNews/go-edgar-getter/README.md

 # Contribution Guidelines
 Contributions are greatly appreciated.
 The maintainers actively manage the issues list.
-For a list of priary mainters see [./MAINTAINERS.md](./MAINTAINERS.md).
+For a list of primary maintainers see [./MAINTAINERS.md](./MAINTAINERS.md).
 The project follows the typical GitHub pull request model.
 Before starting any work, please either comment on an existing issue, or file a new one.